Zone 5 Drought-Resistant Perennials: Top 12 Tough Picks

 Mistake: Over-Fertilizing Dry-Site Plants

-High nitrogen can create weak stems, fewer flowers, and floppy growth on plants adapted to lean conditions.
-Compost is useful for soil structure, but rich, constantly moist soil can reduce drought resilience.
+High nitrogen creates weak stems, fewer flowers, and floppy growth on plants adapted to lean conditions.
+Compost is useful for soil structure, but rich, constantly moist soil reduces drought resilience and increases winter rot risk.

 Mistake: Ignoring Regional Spread or Invasiveness

 Non-native does not always mean invasive, but regional behavior matters.
-Check local extension resources before planting aggressive self-seeders or spreading ornamentals near natural areas.
+Check your local extension service before planting aggressive self-seeders near natural areas.
 This is especially important for ornamental alliums, some catmints, and regionally problematic cultivars.

 Safety Note for Edible and Animal Areas